-PFS serves as the "brand behind the brand" for companies seeking to increase efficiencies, enter new markets or launch optimized sales channels.
-As an eCommerce and business process outsourcer, we offer scalable and cost-effective solutions for manufacturers, distributors, online retailers and direct marketing organizations across a wide range of industry segments.
+PFSweb serves as the "brand behind the brand"[®] for companies seeking to increase efficiencies, enter new markets or launch optimized sales channels.
+As an eCommerce and business process outsourcer, we offer scalable and cost-effective solutions for brand manufacturers, online retailers, and distributors across a wide range of industry segments.
 We provide our clients with seamless and transparent solutions to support their business strategies, allowing them to focus on their core competencies.
-Leveraging PFS' technology, expertise and proven methodologies, we enable client organizations to develop and deploy new products and implement new business strategies or address new distribution channels rapidly and efficiently through our optimized solutions.
+Leveraging PFSweb's technology, expertise and proven methodologies, we enable client organizations to develop and deploy new products and implement new business strategies or address new distribution channels rapidly and efficiently through our optimized solutions.
 Our clients engage us both as a consulting partner to assist them in the design of a business solution as well as a virtual and physical infrastructure partner providing the mission critical operations required to build and manage their business solution.
 Together, we not only help our clients define new ways of doing business, but also provide them the technology, physical infrastructure and professional resources necessary to quickly implement this business model.
 We allow our clients to quickly and dramatically change how they "go-to-market."

 Each client has a unique business model and unique strategic objectives that often requires highly customized solutions.
-PFS supports clients in a wide array of industries including fashion apparel and accessories, consumer goods, luxury goods, fragrance and beauty products, technology products, aviation, toys/education, collectibles, food and beverage and home furnishings.
-These clients turn to PFS for help in addressing a variety of business issues that include eCommerce, customer satisfaction and retention, time-definite logistics, vendor managed inventory and integration, supply chain compression, cost model realignments, transportation management and international expansion, among others.
+PFSweb supports clients in a wide array of industries including fashion apparel and accessories, fragrance and beauty products, consumer packaged goods, home furnishings and housewares, consumer electronics, office technology and network connectivity products and aviation spare parts.
+These clients turn to PFSweb for help in addressing a variety of business issues that include eCommerce, customer satisfaction and retention, time-definite logistics, vendor managed inventory and integration, supply chain compression, cost model realignments, transportation management and international expansion, among others.
 We also act as a constructive agent of change, providing clients the ability to alter their current distribution model, establish direct relationships with end-customers, and reduce the overall time and costs associated with existing distribution channel strategies.
 Our clients are seeking solutions that will provide them with dynamic supply chain and multi-channel marketing efficiencies, while ultimately delivering a world-class customer service experience.